Call/text: (800) 372-0148

 Knowing about them is essential when planning to travel with your animal.
 Here, we have mentioned and explained all the guidelines that are given by the said airline.

-However, the traveling cost and requirements differ for each of them
+However, the traveling costs and requirements differ for each of them.

-According to their policies within the United States, Canada, Mexico, Central, and South America, the transportation cost of a checked pet is $125 per carrier.
-And the combined weight for the carrier and the pet must not exceed 45 kg (100 lbs.)
+According to their policies within the United States, Canada, Mexico, and Central, and South America, the transportation cost of a checked pet is $125 per carrier.
+But, the combined weight for the carrier and the pet must not exceed 45 kg (100 lbs.)

 If you are an emotional support animal owner, you must be aware of the laws that protect you and your ESA.
 The Air Carrier Access Act is one of them as it helps you fly with your emotional support animal without any hassle or stress.